Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone: Conclusion

 \section{Conclusion}

-To assess habitability, it is critical to characterize rocky exoplanets in the HZ.
-In addition, observations of known rocky exoplanets that probe the edges of the theoretically calculated HZ can empirically explore the boundaries.
+To assess the limits of surface habitability, it is critical to characterize rocky exoplanets in the HZ: observations of known rocky exoplanets on the edges of the HZ can now empirically explore these boundaries.

+In this paper, we analysed the data from Gaia DR3 and the NASA Exoplanet Archive (NEA) of all known exoplanets, identifying those that can i) can probe of the limits of habitability orbiting at the edges of the HZ, ii) provide similar irradiation environments to modern Earth, iii) explore the effect of eccentricity on habitability, iv) are potentially evolved rocky worlds, and v) present targets to prioritize for transmission observations, light curve measurements, and direct imaging.
+We presented a target list of 45 rocky exoplanets in the empirical HZ (27 transiting) and 24 in a narrower 3D HZ (15 transiting).
+We also discussed the differences in targets when using NEA-only data compared to updating the host star data with GAIA DR3.
+We also provided the theoretical limits for the empirical HZ and a 3D-HZ for each system, and identified the oldest HZ rocky worlds based on data from the NEA and complementary literature data.

-We analyzed the full list of known exoplanets and identified 67 rocky worlds in the empirical HZ when considering flux, radius, and mass uncertainties in the measurements and 42 when only nominal values are used.
-44 of the 67 rocky HZ planets transit, while 23 do not (for nominal values, 27 transit, 15 do not).
-Using the 3D inner limit rather than the empirical inner limit, we find 38 rocky HZ planets including measurement uncertainties, and 23 for nominal values only.
-We compared the demographics of the rocky HZ planets with the full catalog of exoplanets, provided HZ limits and age estimates for each system, and calculated the transmission spectroscopy metric as a guide for transit observations, as well as the contrast ratio and apparent angular separation as a guide for direct imaging observations.
+We compared the demographics of the rocky HZ planets with the full catalog of exoplanets in the NASA Exoplanet Archive (NEA), and calculated the transmission spectroscopy metric as a guide for transit observations, as well as the contrast ratio and apparent angular separation as a guide for secondary eclipse and direct imaging observations.

-To probe the limits of surface habitability, transiting exoplanets TOI\nobreakdash-2285~b, K2\nobreakdash-239~d, TOI\nobreakdash-700~e, Kepler\nobreakdash-1538~b, and K2\nobreakdash-3~d, and non-transiting Ross~128~b, Teegarden's~Star~b, GJ~180~c, GJ~1061~c and Wolf~1061~c can probe the inner region of the empirical HZ.
-Transiting Kepler\nobreakdash-441~b, TRAPPIST\nobreakdash-1~g, and Kepler\nobreakdash-186~f, and non-transiting GJ~1002~c, GJ~514~b, GJ~682~c, and Teegarden's~Star~d can probe the outer regions.
-In addition to probing the edges of habitability, we identified several exoplanets that receive incident stellar flux comparable to Earth's, which makes those exoplanets very interesting targets for further observations: transiting exoplanets TOI\nobreakdash-715~b, TRAPPIST\nobreakdash-1~e, Kepler\nobreakdash-452~b, Kepler\nobreakdash-442~b, and Kepler\nobreakdash-1652~b, and non-transiting Proxima~Cen~b, GJ~1061~d, GJ~1002~b, and Wolf~1069~b.

-Eccentric non-transiting exoplanets Ross~508~b and GJ~3323~b and transiting exoplanet TOI\nobreakdash-2285~b orbit near the inner edge, and non-transiting exoplanet GJ~514~b orbits near the outer edge of the empirical HZ, providing targets to assess the influence of eccentricity on habitability.

-The rocky HZ exoplanets with the oldest estimated ages that transit are K2\nobreakdash-239~d, LHS~1140~b, Kepler\nobreakdash-1653~b, and TRAPPIST\nobreakdash-1~d, \nobreakdash-1~e, \nobreakdash-1~f, and \nobreakdash-1~g.
-The oldest exoplanets that do not transit are GJ~273~b, GJ~180~c, GJ~1002~b and c, and Ross~128~b.
+We also tabulate age estimates for the rocky planets in the HZ to compare their possible stage of evolution to life on Earth. \textbf{23} exoplanets have nominal ages older than Earth's, which could allow a similar or longer timescale for evolution on those exoplanets.